Vaibhav-1234-github/Tic_Tac_Toe/README.md

 # tic_tac_toe
 A two player tic_tac_toe game
-This is a two player game , which is built in python import numpy as np import sys class players:
+import numpy as np
+import sys

+class players:
     def __init__(self,name,key):
         self.name = name